You can download it here.

 (Code here: MarkerDetection.pde)

-So far, OpenCV for Processing has been tested on 64-bit Mac OSX (Lion and Mountain Lion, specifically) as well as 32-bit Windows 7.
-Linux and Android support hopefully coming soon (pull requests welcome).
+So far, OpenCV for Processing has been tested on 64-bit Mac OSX (Lion and Mountain Lion, specifically) as well as 32-bit Windows 7 and 64- and 32-bit Linux (thanks Arturo Castro).
+Android support hopefully coming soon (pull requests welcome).

 It’s already been used in the software for Kinograph, Matt Epler’s DIY film scanner.